Otterbein College

 Labs You will do a set of lab exercises and projects which support the topics covered in the textbook.
 Most lab exercises are designed to be completed individually or with a partner during the lab sessions.
 The lab projects are to be completed individually or with a partner and will probably require time beyond the lab sessions, depending on your working style and experience.
 Work smart by asking questions when you are stuck.
 Lab exercises are generally due at the end of the lab session assigned but will be accepted the following day.
 Each lab project is assigned a due date.
 Late projects will be accepted with a 10% per day penalty.

 Exams There will be two midterm exams in the 4th and 7th week, and a comprehensive final examination.
-The final exam is scheduled for Monday, June 9, from 1:30 until 3:30.
+The final exam is scheduled for Tuesday, November 25 at the regular class meeting time.
 Exams cover lecture material, homework exercises, labs and projects.
 Make-ups will be scheduled only for documented emergencies.

 Academic